 After the initial meeting, the student will have the opportunity to respond to the issues raised in the initial concern and to provide context and information to broaden the Council's understanding of the circumstances.
 This written student statement is optional and ordinarily must be submitted to the Council within three days of the initial meeting.
-The student is provided suggested guidelines for composing a student statement during the initial meeting, and may receive support throughout the writing process from a SAIF/Personal Adviser and RDF/ABAD.
+The student is provided suggested guidelines for composing a student statement during the initial meeting, and may receive support throughout the writing process from a SAIF/Personal Adviser and RD.

 Honor Council Appearance

 The student will be provided a chance to meet with a team of the Honor Council following the submission of a written statement or, if electing not to submit a response, the time afforded for such submission.
 Each team acts with the full authority of the Honor Council.
-The Appearance is an opportunity for the student to explain the situation from her/his perspective and to expand on the written statement.
+The Appearance is an opportunity for the student to explain the situation from their perspective and to expand on the written statement.
 It is also an opportunity for members of the Council team to ask questions and engage with the student on the concerns that have been raised.
 Similar to the personal statement, this step of the process is optional, and the student may choose not to meet with a Council team.

-Students are encouraged to meet with their ABAD/RDF and SAIF/Personal Adviser, when applicable, before the meeting to prepare for the Appearance by reviewing the Council's procedures and discussing potential issues or questions that may arise.
+Students are encouraged to meet with their RD and SAIF/Personal Adviser, when applicable, before the meeting to prepare for the Appearance by reviewing the Council's procedures and discussing potential issues or questions that may arise.

 Response and Case Conclusion